How To Take Out Life Insurance For Someone Else in Canada

 Learn how to legally get life insurance for someone else in Canada by understanding consent to life insurance, insurable interest, and who can own or benefit from the policy.

-In Canada, you can take out life insurance for someone else only if they give clear consent and you have a proven insurable interest in their life.
+In Canada, you can take out life insurance for someone else, but only under certain conditions – if they give clear consent, you have a proven insurable interest in their life.
 This ensures policies are used for protection, not profit, and that every insured person is aware of coverage taken in their name.

 In this article: